Now with the flexible option to be delivered in a virtual online classroom and soon to return, face to face training.

 More recently Clair has been involved in delivering extensive training for many Public Sector organisations and Government departments.
 She runs popular bespoke versions of our open courses for a wide range of clients including the Biotechnological and Biological Sciences Research Council, Bromley Borough Council, Medical Research Council and the IOPCC.

-Clair is an associate tutor on the UCL Public Policy MSC, an advisor to the What Works Centre for Wellbeing, on the peer review panel for the Evidence and Policy Journal, and a Fellow of both the Chartered Management Institute and the Higher Education Academy.
+Clair is an associate tutor on the SOAS Public Policy MSC, an advisor to the What Works Centre for Wellbeing, on the peer review panel for the Evidence and Policy Journal, and a Fellow of both the Chartered Management Institute and the Higher Education Academy.

 Civil Service College can deliver In-House training within your organisation that is exactly tailored to meet your individual training requirements.